CoScale/docs/_docs_rum/install.md

 {% include alert.html type="info" text="The snippet will have little to no impact on webpage performance, it uses the browser API to retrieve data and will run after the page is loaded." %}

 To install the RUM service we need to add a javascript snippet just before the `</head>` tag on your website.
 It is best to add it the default template of the website, this way you get a complete oversight of your application.
-If you are unsure where to place the snippet please <a href="mailto:info@coscale.com" class="support">contact our support</a> so they can assist you in choosing the best location for the snippet.
+If you are unsure where to place the snippet please <a href="mailto:info@coscale.com" class="js-support">contact our support</a> so they can assist you in choosing the best location for the snippet.

 To find the CoScale RUM snippet, go to 'Datasources' > 'Real user monitoring' in our sidebar and follow the instructions on the screen.
 After installing the script our service will detect incoming traffic within minutes, but it does depend on the amount of traffic the website receives.